 6. Go organic

-When you decide to stop supporting ready packages items of food and go organic, it is not only sustainable but healthy.
+When you decide to stop supporting ready-packaged items of food and go organic, it is not only sustainable but healthy.
 Mass-produced foods have a considerable amount of chemicals in them.
 This is not only harmful to your health but the environment as well.

 Foods that are grown and harvested organically are healthy and in their natural state.
 You also get to support local farmers who create a chain of sustainability wherever you are.

-If you have space where you live, take a step further and start your own kitchen garden.
+If you have space where you live, take it a step further and start your own kitchen garden.
 There is nothing like putting the seeds in the ground and watching them grow into beautiful vegetables.
-You can use the biodegradable composts from your kitchen for manure as well.
+You can use the biodegradable composts from your kitchen for fertilize as well.